finkusuma-dev/frontendmenter-blog-preview-card/README.md

 #### Implementing Responsiveness

-To apply responsive styles, I utilized bootstrap v5 breakpoints [^4].
-Using sm breakpoint value (576px) as separator between mobile and desktop designs.
+To apply responsive styles, I utilized bootstrap v5 breakpoints [^3].
+Using **sm** breakpoint value (576px) as separator between mobile and desktop designs.

 ```css
 @media (min-width: 576px) {
 }
 ```

-I also added padding so there are spaces on the left and right sides.
-It looks neat when the page is viewed on very small screen (320px).
+Also I added padding so there are spaces on the left and right sides.
+It looks neat on very small screen (320px).

 <img src="./_docs/padding.jpg" width="200">

-#### Developing Close to The Design
+#### Make HTML Result Close to The Design

-##### Figma Border vs CSS Border
+##### Figma Strokes vs CSS Borders

-I found that there is difference between how border in Figma behaves vs border in CSS.
-If we look at Blog card properties it has border **inside** with the padding of 24px.
+There is difference between strokes in Figma and borders in CSS.
+If we look at blog card properties in Figma design, the blog card has stroke **inside** with the padding of 24px.

-And these are the comparations between figma border and CSS border (border-box)/outline:
+I tried different values on the CSS padding and also tried CSS border and outline.
+And these are the pixels to pixels comparison between figma stroke and CSS border (with box-sizing: border-box) or CSS outline.

 1. ```css
    border: 0.1rem solid var(--color-gray-950);